baobabsoluciones/frontend-config/README.md

 Located in `src/config.ts`:

 Defines configuration settings such as backend URL and signup enablement.
+If enableSignup is true, sign up is shown in the login component.
 Backend url should be updated in `.env`.

 ### API